 Quick Assign Method

 You can start the process of assigning an entire topic or subtopic with the click of a button.
-This is the quickest and easiest way to create an assignment because you can just use on of Albert's guide levels.
-Just follow the steps below:
+This is the quickest and easiest way to create an assignment because you can just use one of Albert's guide levels.

 How to Quick Assign: